 Communication as key asset

-Language barriers between the different partners were harmonized by clear task communication and a shared "hands-on-mentality"
+Language barriers between the different partners were harmonized by clear task communication, pictures and a shared "hands-on-mentality"

 Water is pumped from the Rhine River to fill mobile Levee constructions by members of EGLV- Lead partner of FlashFloodBreaker